 Finally, Alameda's traffic and transportation challenges are systemic and extend far beyond this project.
 Vehicle capacity constraints at the city's gateways will be an issue whether Alameda Point is developed or not.
-Therefore, Alameda Point's TDM efforts should be evaluated in the context of the need to develop a coordinated, citywide trip reduction and mobility strategy.
+Therefore, the Compliance Strategy should be evaluated in the context of the need to develop a coordinated, citywide trip reduction and mobility strategy.